-- 3. Plant collections, as part of botanical gardens and arboretums open to the public; - 4.
-Agricultural cultivation activities including, but not limited to, the preparation and planting of vegetation on agricultural lands for the production of food, products, or feed for either human or animal consumption; - 5.
+- production of food, products, or feed for either human or animal consumption; - 5.
 Construction of structures that do not include changes in existing landscape; - 6.
 Changes in use of an existing structure that do not include changes to existing landscape; - 7.
 Private edible plant gardens and/or orchards for personal and individual consumption; - 8.
-Constructed wetlands or other Landscaped Areas that are not irrigated and used solely for onsite wastewater treatment; - 9.
+Constructed wetlands or other Landscaped Areas that are not irrigated and used solely for onsite waste water treatment; - 9.
 New, existing or rehabilitated storm water quality projects that are not irrigated and used solely for the purpose of improving Runoff quality and/or retaining Runoff for onsite infiltration; - 10.
-Natural areas including, but not limited to: open space, native vegetative areas, and Pervious or impervious Hardscapes that do not require a permanent Irrigation System; - 11.
-Erosion control activities that do not require permanent Irrigation Systems such as hydroseeding; - 12.
+Natural areas including, but not limited to: open space, native vegetative areas, and Pervious or impervious hardscapes that do not require a permanent Irrigation System; - 11.
+Erosion control activities (e.g., hydroseeding) that do not require permanent Irrigation Systems; - 12.
 Existing landscapes installed prior to December 1, 2015 are strongly encouraged to reduce water consumption pursuant to this Rule. - 13.
-New cemeteries are exempt from the specific requirements of this Rule but are required to engage in landscape maintenance practices that foster long-term water conservation, such as performing routine repair and adjustment of Irrigation Systems, conducting audits of water use, and prescribing the amount of water applied per landscaped acre.

-D. Landscape Manual.
-The Board may by resolution adopt, and may from time to time amend, the "Monterey Peninsula Water Efficient Landscape Manual - Standards, Guidelines and Specified Performance Requirements for Landscape Water Use and Irrigation" ("Landscape Manual") to establish guidelines to explain and implement this Rule.
+New cemeteries are exempt from the specific requirements of this Rule but are required to engage in landscape maintenance practices that foster long-term water conservation, such as performing routine repair and adjustment of Irrigation Systems, conducting audits of water use, and prescribing the amount of water applied per landscaped acre. - D. Landscape Manual.
+The Board may by resolution adopt, and may from time to time amend, the "Monterey Peninsula Water Efficient Landscape Manual Standards, Guidelines and Specified Performance Requirements for Landscape Water Use and Irrigation" ("Landscape Manual") to establish guidelines to explain and implement this Rule.
 The Landscape Manual shall explain the specific procedures and technical requirements of this Rule.
 The Landscape Manual shall include the elements of the Landscape Package for Minor and Major Landscape projects, Water Efficient Landscape Worksheet, Soils Management Report, Planting Design Plan, Irrigation Design Plan, grading information, Minor Certificate of Completion, and Certificate of Completion.
 If any provisions of the Landscape Manual conflict with any provisions of this Rule, the provisions of this Rule shall prevail.